Computational Medicine Minor

 Genetics (AS.020.303)

 • 1.
-Both of the following are required core courses for the minor and are usually completed junior or senior year:
+Are completing the prerequisite courses, students must take both of the following required core courses for the minor and are usually completed junior or senior year:

 Course Num.
 Course Name Semester Credits